Abdul Rahman Ya'kub

-Tun Datuk Patinggi Haji Abdul Rahman bin Ya'kub (عبدالرحمن بن يعقوب; 3 January 1928 – 9 January 2015) was a Malaysian politician of Melanau descent from Mukah.
+Abdul Rahman bin Ya'kub (عبدالرحمن بن يعقوب; 3 January 1928 – 9 January 2015) was a Malaysian politician of Melanau descent from Mukah.
 He was the third Chief Minister of Sarawak and the fourth Yang di-Pertua Negeri Sarawak (Governor of Sarawak).
 He is also an uncle of Pehin Sri Abdul Taib Mahmud, since his (Taib's) mother Hajah Hamidah Ya'akub (1916–2006) was his (Rahman's) eldest-born sibling.

 Family

 Abdul Rahman's first wife, Toh Puan Normah died in 1984.
 Abdul Rahman's daughter, Khadijah, later married to Tun Abdul Razak's son, Datuk Mohd Nizam.
 Datuk Norah Abdul Rahman, who is also her daughter, was a Malaysian Member of Parliament for the Tanjung Manis constituency, from 2008 to 2018.
 He then later married Toh Puan Siti Maemunah, and afterwards Toh Puan Hayati Ahmat.

 Hobbies and interests

 Abdul Rahman bin Ya'kub was very active in sports during his school days, especially football (soccer).
 In the later years of his life he also enjoyed playing golf.
 Abdul Rahman was a very religious man and loved reading religious books on Islam.
 He even conducted free-religious classes for the public after leaving active politics in 1986.